Programming-Systems-Lab/dyclink/README.md

   -instDataWeigth: The weight of the data dependency derived from Java specification <br />
   -writeDataWeigth: The weight of the data dependency between writer/reader instructions <br />
   -dburl: The database address
-  -dbusername: The user name of the database
+  -dbusername: The user name of the database <br />
+  -domInstDiff: The minimum instruction difference between the caller graph and its largest callee.
+For such caller graph will be filtered out, since most of its behavior is from its largest callee.
+The default value is 20, but this value should decrease with the method size that you want to detect. <br />
+  -graphDensity: #edge/#vertex.
+If a graph's density is lower than this value, such graph will be filtered out.
+This default value is 0.8, but again this value should decrease with the method size that you want to detect.

 ### Step 2 Dynamic instruction graph
 DyCLINK instrument your applications on the fly to construct dynamic instruction graphs.
 For executing your application, please use this command:

-java -javaagent:target/dyclink-0.0.1-SNAPSHOT.jar -noverify -cp "target/CloneDetector-0.0.1-SNAPSHOT.jar:/path/to/your/bytecodebase" edu.columbia.psl.cc.premain.MIBDriver your.application.class args
+./scripts/dyclink\_con.sh /path/to/your/codebase application.mainclass args

 The constructed graphs of each method will be stored in a zip file under the directory that you specify for the "graphDir" field in the configuration file.

 ### Step 3 (Sub)graph matching
 For detecting code relatives, DyCLINK takes each graph (each execution of each method) as a testing graph to query all the others (target graphs).
 Each graph plays as a testing graph and a target graph.
 DyCLINK uses a testing graph to match part of the target graph.

-For computing the functional similarity between methods, you can either assign a single graph repository, which exhaustively compare all graphs in all zip files under this repository:
+For computing the behavioral similarity between methods, you can either assign a single graph repository, which exhaustively compare all graphs in all zip files under this repository:

-java -Xmx62g -cp target/dyclink-0.0.1-SNAPSHOT.jar edu.columbia.psl.cc.analysis.PageRankSelector -target /path/to/your/graphrepo1
+./scripts/dyclink\_sim.sh -target ./path/to/your/graphrepo1

+For not boosting the number of detected code relatives, you can set "exclPkg" in your configuration file as false to exclude the comparison between methods that invoke the same callees.

-or you can assign two graph repositories, which compare every pair of graphss (one from graphrepo1 while the other one from graphrepo2):
+You can assign two graph repositories, which compare every pair of graphs (one from graphrepo1 while the other one from graphrepo2):

-java -Xmx62g -cp target/dyclink-0.0.1-SNAPSHOT.jar edu.columbia.psl.cc.analysis.PageRankSelector -target /path/to/your/graphrepo1 -test /path/to/your/graphrepo2
+./scripts/dyclink\_sim.sh -target /path/to/your/graphrepo1 -test /path/to/your/graphrepo2

-Notes: You can also specify "-iginit" to filter out constructors and static constructor.
+Notes: You can also specify "-iginit" to filter out constructors and static constructor (which may only set up some values for classes/objects without any business logic for DyCLINK to detect).
+This can save you some analysis time.

 The detected code relatives will be stored in your MySQL database.

 ### Step 4 Code relatives
 For reviewing the detected code relatives, it will be convenient for you to have an UI for MySQL.
 If you are a MAC user, you can use [Sequel Pro](http://www.sequelpro.com/).
 If you are a Linux user, you can find some useful tools [here](http://alternativeto.net/software/sequel-pro/?platform=linux).